varkiwi/git3-client/README.md

 Better tooling is still required :)

 ### Git config file
 The git3 client needs to know the author's name, email address and where to find the private key.
-Therefore you can use either the global `.gitconfig` file or a config file stored in the repository in the `.git` folder.
+Therefore you can use either the global `.gitconfig` file or a config file stored in the repository in the `.git` folder (`[repositoryName]/.git/config`).

 #### Gitconfig
 Here is how the contant of the `~/.gitconfig` file looks like